-Report on the Audit of the Standalone Financial Statements
+Report on the Audit of the Consolidated Financial Statements

-We have audited the standalone financial statements of JM Financial Asset Reconstruction Company Limited ("the Company"), which comprise the balance sheet as at March 31, 2024, the statement of Profit and Loss (including other comprehensive income), statement of changes in equity and the statement of cash flows for the year ended on that date, including a summary of material accounting policies and other explanatory information (The "Standalone Financial Statements").
+We have audited the consolidated financial statements of JM Financial Asset Reconstruction Company Limited ("the Parent Company") and its subsidiaries constituted as Trusts, (the Parent Company and its subsidiaries constituted as Trusts together referred to as "the Group"), which comprise the consolidated balance sheet as at March 31, 2025, the consolidated statement of profit and loss (including other comprehensive income), the consolidated statement of changes in equity and the consolidated statement of cash flows for the year ended on that date, including a summary of material accounting policies and other explanatory information (The "Consolidated financial statements" / "Statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, Including the Ind AS, of the financial position of the Company as at March 31, 2024, and its loss including other comprehensive income, the changes in equity and its Cash flows for the period ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid consolidated financial statements give the information required by the Companies Act, 2013 in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, including the Ind AS, of the consolidated financial position of the Parent Company as at March 31, 2025, and its consolidated loss including consolidated other comprehensive income, the consolidated changes in equity and its consolidated Cash flows for the period ended on that date.